Back to top

-The Downstream Reservoir Water Storage Program, which has been under development since 1997, allows Denver Water to store and release water through the use of depleted gravel mines for exchange and replacement purposes.
+The Downstream Reservoir Water Storage Program, which has been under development since 1997, allows Denver Water to store and release water using reclaimed gravel mines north of downtown Denver.

 Denver Water has been reusing water by exchange since the early 1970s.
 However, the Downstream Reservoir Water Storage Program increases the opportunity for Denver Water to put its reusable water supplies to use by first storing the water in the reservoirs and then releasing it when additional exchanges can be made.

-At completion of construction, there will be nine reservoirs divided into three complexes, which will have an estimated total storage volume of 32,200 acre-feet of water.
+At completion of construction, there will be nine reservoirs divided into three complexes, which will have an estimated total storage volume of approximately 30,000 acre-feet of water.
 The reservoirs are along the South Platte River, north of Denver, and extend from Commerce City to Fort Lupton.

 South Reservoir Complex